 - The first step in writing anything is determining who your audience will be.
-Do you need a technical writing example to teach students about the basics or are you trying to teach professional who might need a little extra education?
+Do you need a user manaul to teach users about the basics or are you trying to teach professionals?
 Once you decide, it should be easier to write the rest of the document.

-- Download an example to get a good sense of how a specific document should be organized.
+- Download our free user manual template to get a good sense of how a specific document should be organized.
 It will help you to see the flow, the language, and how the information is broken up.

 - Customize the example to appear however you desire.
 It should reflect your company and product.